The Surveillance Report: New True Crime Shows & Documentaries – April 2026 Edition

 Platform: Investigation Discovery (ID)

-Homicide Hunter: American Detective returns for its tenth season with Joe Kenda guiding viewers through homicide investigations handled by law enforcement agencies across the United States.
+Homicide Hunter: American Detective returns for its sixth season with Joe Kenda guiding viewers through homicide investigations handled by law enforcement agencies across the United States.
 Rather than focusing on his own cases, Kenda provides analysis and commentary on cases investigated by other detectives, breaking down the decisions and strategies that led to their resolution.

 The series combines dramatized reenactments with interviews and case details to reconstruct each investigation, emphasizing the reasoning process behind identifying suspects and securing arrests.
 Each episode highlights the challenges faced by investigators while documenting the impact of violent crime on victims and their families.

-Season 10 premieres Wednesday, April 15, at 9:00 p.m.
+Season 6 premieres Wednesday, April 15, at 9:00 p.m.
 ET on Investigation Discovery, with new episodes airing weekly.
 Streams the next day on Max.

 On the Case with Paula Zahn (S29)